mastodon/documentation/content/en/user/profile.md

 ```

 More precisely, Mastodon will validate the link under the following conditions:
+- It is not within an `iframe` (note that some "block-based" CMS software may wrap block elements within iframes)
 - Since 4.0: the hostname does not change after IDN normalization
 - it starts with HTTPS
 - the resolved page contains at least one `a` or `link` tag with a `rel="me"`
 - the `href` attribute on one of those elements is equal to the URL for your Mastodon profile

 Alternatively, validation will occur if the resolved page's *first* link has an `href` value that redirects to your Mastodon profile's URL (such as through a link shortener).

+{{< hint style="info" >}}
+Make sure to save your profile *after* adding the rel-me link to your web page!
+The verification process is triggered when you save your profile, and may take some time before completing.
+If you have added the rel-me link and verification is not working, then try deleting the link, saving, re-adding the link, and saving again.
+{{< /hint >}}